 What Does a Pharmacy Cashier Do?

-The pharmacy cashier’s job description includes greeting customers and assisting them with their needs.
+The pharmacy cashier is responsible for greeting customers and assisting them with their needs.

 He/she answers any inquiries they may have and helps them with their shopping needs.
 In any situation where the customer is not happy, the cashier has to listen to their issue and pass the matter to the pharmacy manager.